 Central to the CNP-TEPC instrument is a spherical TEPC detector that has a wall made of electrically conductive A-150 tissue equivalent plastic and inner and outer diameters of 40 mm and 48 mm, respectively.
-The A-150 plastic is biased to a high voltage potential of -1000 V, producing a constant and uniform electric field inside the detector.
-A thin anode wire (25 - 50)μm), held at ground potential, runs through the center of the spherical TEPC and collects the ionization charge produced when radiation events traverse the sensitive volume.
+The A-150 plastic is biased to a high voltage potential of -1000 V, producing an electric field inside the detector.
+A thin anode wire $(25 - 50 \mu m)$ , held at ground potential, runs through the center of the spherical TEPC and collects the ionization charge produced when radiation events traverse the sensitive volume.
 The entire TEPC assembly is mechanically supported by an electrically insulating holder that is mounted to the TEPC electronic readout board and housed in a 1 mm thick aluminum pressure vessel.
-The opposite side of electronic readout board houses a charge sensitive preamplifier circuit that extracts the small electrical pulses, and a barometric pressure and temperature sensor.
-The pressure vessel is sealed by an indium O-ring and filled with low pressure (20 - 30 torr) propanebased tissue equivalent gas.
+The opposite side of the electronic readout board houses a charge sensitive preamplifier circuit that extracts the small electrical pulses, and a barometric pressure and temperature sensor.
+The pressure vessel is sealed by an indium o-ring and filled with low pressure (20 - 30 torr) propane-based tissue equivalent gas.
 Propane-based tissue equivalent gas, composed of 55% C3H8, 39.5% CO2, and 5.5% N2, is one of the most commonly used tissue equivalent gas mixtures.
-At an internal pressure of approximately 20 torr, the spherical TEPC simulates 2 μm of adipose tissue and enables measurement of the lineal energy distribution of incident radiation in the range of between 0.1 keV/μm to 1,000 keV/μm.
-The entire assembly is shown in Figure 2.
+At an internal pressure of approximately 20 Torr, the spherical TEPC simulates 2 μm of adipose tissue and enables measurement of the lineal energy distribution of incident radiation in the range of between 0.1 keV/μm to 1,000 keV/μm.
+The entire assembly is shown in Figure 3.

-Figure 2: The CNP-TEPC instrument assembly.
+Figure 3: A rendering of the CNP-TEPC instrument assembly.
 The spherical TEPC detector, made of A-150 plastic and filled with tissue equivalent gas, is surrounded by a holder mounted to the DAQ board.
 The entire container is contained in a 1 mm thick aluminum pressure vessel.